dabit3/dynamodb-documentclient-cheat-sheet/README.md

 The main things you will be doing are interacting with the database in one of the following ways:

-[put](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property) - Creates a new item, or replaces an old item with a new item by delegating to AWS.DynamoDB.putItem().
+[put]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property) - Creates a new item, or replaces an old item with a new item by delegating to AWS.DynamoDB.putItem().
-[scan](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#scan-property) - Returns one or more items and item attributes by accessing every item in a table or a secondary index.
+[scan]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#scan-property) - Returns one or more items and item attributes by accessing every item in a table or a secondary index.
-[get](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#get-property) - Returns a single item given the primary key of that item
+[get]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#get-property) - Returns a single item given the primary key of that item
-[query](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property) - Returns one or more items and item attributes by accessing every item in a table or a secondary index.
+[query]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property) - Returns one or more items and item attributes by accessing every item in a table or a secondary index.
-[delete](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#delete-property) - Deletes a single item in a table by primary key by delegating to AWS.DynamoDB.deleteItem().
+[delete]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#delete-property) - Deletes a single item in a table by primary key by delegating to AWS.DynamoDB.deleteItem().
-[update](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#update-property) - Edits an existing item's attributes, or adds a new item to the table if it does not already exist by delegating to AWS.DynamoDB.updateItem().
+[update]() - [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#update-property) - Edits an existing item's attributes, or adds a new item to the table if it does not already exist by delegating to AWS.DynamoDB.updateItem().

-There are also other methods that you may be using:
+There are also other methods:

 [batchGet](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#batchGet-property) - Returns the attributes of one or more items from one or more tables by delegating to AWS.DynamoDB.batchGetItem().
 [batchWrite](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#batchWrite-property) - Puts or deletes multiple items in one or more tables by delegating to AWS.DynamoDB.batchWriteItem().